cheerans/Microservices-Architecture/MLEurekaServer/README.md

         service-url:
             defaultZone: http://${EUREKA-PEER-SERVER-HOST}:${EUREKA-PEER-SERVER-PORT}/eureka/
 ```
 Eureka Server is configured with a peer and has a peer server - per region.
 For Demo purposes we call the region east.
-Docker image can be built as follows

 `docker build -f docker/DockerFile.eureka  -t santhoshcheeran/mlrepo .`

+Docker image can be built as follows.
+All you need is the dockerfile, the instructions in the file will do the rest.
+So get the dockerfile and prepare the image, if you need to.

 `docker push santhoshcheeran/mlrepo`

 Servers are run with following VM arguments.